reinderien/notto/readme.md

 Loading all waypoints is O(n) in space.
 Whereas this could be reduced to O(1) by parsing the file in reverse, this complexity is not needed due to the upper bound of the problem.
-Since all waypoints must be spatially unique and since coordinates can only exist in the closed interval [1, 99],
+Since all waypoints must be spatially unique and since coordinates can only exist in the closed interval [1, 99], the maximum number of waypoints is

-    max waypoints = (99 - 1 + 1)² = 9801
+    (99 - 1 + 1)² = 9801

+or a file size of about 85 kB.
 All waypoints can be trivially held in memory even on embedded systems.

 Performance
 ===========

 On an 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz, compiling the C++ implementation with

-    g++ -O3 -s -march=native -fomit-frame-pointer --std=c++20 -Wall -Wextra -pedantic
+    g++ -O3 -s -march=native --std=c++20 -Wall -Wextra -pedantic

 processing the maximum well-formed input size (9801 waypoints) takes ~7ms.
 Processing a large, 1,000,000-waypoint file mal-formed due to ignoring the waypoint uniqueness constraint takes ~140 ms.

 Running through the entire provided test suite takes ~30 ms with the Python implementation and ~4 ms with the C++ implementation.

+`callgrind` profiling reveals a surprising bottleneck, the `istream`-based parse of the input file.
+The naïve approach of `in >> x >> y >> penalty` is so slow that, for 1,000,000 waypoints, it accounts for some 70% of program execution time.
+The alternative approach written in `Waypoint::read` gets a line and manually applies `stoi()` to the triple, bringing the parse step down to about 45% of execution time.
+Though the actual problem scale does not call for this, further improvements could use manually manipulated buffers and/or producer/consumer parallelism.